 More than six years ago, I wrote a post, detailing how I could identify users’ Active Directory group memberships.
 While the method I detailed certainly works, it isn’t as simple as it might have been.
 Having recently found myself needing to perform that very same task again, I decided to revisit this topic, to show… Continue reading A better way of finding users’ group memberships

 Sometimes, you need a list of all groups whose name contain a specific string, whether that is in the beginning, middle, or end of the group name.
 As we’ve seen previously, looking up groups in PowerShell is done with the Get-ADGroup command.
 Adding the -filter parameter allows us to find groups that satisfy our needs.… Continue reading PowerShell: Find all groups containing a specific string

 From time to time, I get tickets where one of many possible root causes may be a full disk.
 While accessing this information over RDP is often an option, it is rather more intrusive than needed.
 What’s more, I usually don’t have access to access file servers over RDP.
-Enter PowerShell and the
+Enter PowerShell and the get-WmiObject query!

 Two weeks ago, I showed you how I got some specific properties for a specific user.
 Perhaps unsurprisingly, the next request from my customer was a similar dump from a specific OU.
 While the Identity parameter works well when you’re dealing with a specific user, it doesn’t help when you want all users.